mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ### MAINTENANCE AND DRONE HANGAR

 Similar to the main Hangars, this airlocked area is for mining and cargo drone storage (although all drones have been removed) and maintenance.
-Holding brackets for the drones line the walls and in the centre of the area is a recessed workbay two metres deep
+Holding brackets for the drones line the walls and in the center of the area is a recessed workbay two meters deep
 (accessible by a ladder).
 A winch is attached to the ceiling directly overhead which is controlled from a control panel on the port side of the hangar.
 The winch will not operate until central power is restored.

 ### DOCKING CONTROL

-This narrow area is the control centre for all docking and remote operations.
+This narrow area is the control center for all docking and remote operations.
 Control bays line the aft wall with a series of eight, large, external viewing monitors set into the wall above.
 Docking control works from the Hangar UPS so power can be restored in here, and control over all three hangars on this level maintained.
 However, without a working connection to the central computer system, the characters can do little but open and close the Hangar airlocks.

 ### ELEVATORS